A Beginner’s Guide to Screenwriting Tools

 The result is usually the opposite: decision paralysis.

-This guide is for beginner and intermediate screenwriters who want to understand:
+So I made this quick guide for beginner and intermediate screenwriters who want to understand:

 - What screenwriting tools actually do